ToonWeyens/toonweyens.github.io/index.md

     - I help prospective and existing customers adopt Dataloop as the data engine for all of their AI initiatives.

     - My responsibilities include:
-      - Champion the Dataloop platform
+      - **Champion** the Dataloop platform for computer vision (CV), natural language processing (NLP), audio and LiDAR use cases
-      - Guide customers through the full cycle of AI initiatives
+      - Guide customers through the **full cycle** of AI initiatives
-      - Manage and coordinate trials and PoVs
-      - Train and coach different customer personas
+      - **Train and coach** different customer personas and cultivate strong professional relationships
-      - Work closely with R&D to define and answer new technical requirements
+      - Work closely with **R&D** to define and answer new technical requirements
+      - Create **technical content** such as presentations, demo artifacts and MVPs to facilitate the sales process
+      - Manage and coordinate trials and **PoV**s

 Oct '21 - Nov '22
 :   **Customer Facing Data Scientist, Pre-Sales**